jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 {fizz=4, buzz=5, fizzbuzz=3, 7=2, 11=1}
 {t=5, o=1}
 ```
+You might recognize that second statement as the classic FizzBuzz problem.

 Super cool, right?
 Sorry, Java, there's talk on the street is that there's a new, cooler kid in town.

 See all of that in action here: https://replit.com/@jlacar/FrequencyMaps